prometheus/proposals/proposals/0072-remote-write-restart-from-savepoint.md

 ## Goals

-1. Support resuming from a checkpoint for each configured `remote_write` destination.
+1. Support resuming from a savepoint for each configured `remote_write` destination.
-2. Taking a checkpoint for a remote_write destination should not incur significant overhead.
+2. Taking a savepoint for a remote_write destination should not incur significant overhead.
-3. Changing the `queue_configuration` for a `remote_write` destination should not result in a new checkpoint entry.
+3. Changing the `queue_configuration` for a `remote_write` destination should not result in a new savepoint entry.
    * The `queue_configuration` includes fields like min/max shards and other performance tuning parameter.s
    * These can be expected to change under normal circumstances and should not trigger a data loss scenario.
 4. Guards need to be in place to protect against infinite WAL growth.